MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

         }
         ~~~

-## On-demand services with fixed stops
+## Fixed-Stops Demand Responsive Services
-On-demand services with fixed stops is used to model demand responsive services that allow pick up and/or drop off at any location within a group of stops for users that book a trip.
-These groups of stops are defined using `location_groups.txt` and `location_group_stops.txt`
+Fixed-Stops Demand Responsive Services is used to model services that allow pick up and/or drop off at any location within a group of pre-defined stops for users that book a trip.
+These groups of stops are defined using `location_groups.txt` and `location_group_stops.txt`.

 **Pre-requirement**:

 - [Base features](/getting_started/features/base)
-- [Booking rules feature](/getting_started/features/flexible_services/#booking-rules) recommended if service requires booking
+- [Booking rules feature](/getting_started/features/flexible_services/#booking-rules) if the service requires booking

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|